jb08/hw7/README.md

 ### Background

 The linked list, which we saw in class, is a simple yet versatile data structure.
+It is represented as a pointer to a node (that is, the address of a node) that contains two member variables: the list element stored in the node, and either a pointer to another node, or the special value `nullptr` to terminate the list.

-One possible use for it is to represent a set of elements, where each element goes in one node in the list.
-The operations on the set include:
+One possible use for a linked list is to represent a set of elements, where each element goes in one node in the list.
+To compute with sets in C++, we could make a set class that uses a linked to store the set’s elements, and that provides the following operations:

   - `bool is_empty() const`, to determine whether the set is empty;